 “The vendor’s senior leadership team establishes formal responsibility and authority for the security of the vendor’s products and services.
 The vendor allocates resources to execute the strategy and ensure that personnel are appropriately skilled.”

 Therefore, the first requirement to be able to develop and maintain secure by design software is to have security trained team members.
-The Secure SLC standard requires organizations to implement and maintain a mature process for managing software security skills for software development personnel.
+The Secure SLC standard requires organizations to implement and maintain a mature process for ensuring and managing software security skills for software development personnel.

 Continuous Testing and Monitoring

 One important aspect of the Secure SDLC framework is continuous testing and monitoring.
 In the context of the Secure SDLC, this is an automated, ongoing process that enables a vendor to detect and mitigate security and performance threats in a timely manner.
 It also provides the opportunity to provide ongoing improvements.